stueynz/ReDoc/.github/CUSTOMISATIONS.md

 ## New Configuration Options

 Many of these customisations are controlled by new configuration options.
-- `defaultLnaguage`  (default 'en') denotes which language key will be used when generating documentation; ie: title*['en] will be promoted into 'title' field.
+- `defaultLanguage`  (default 'en') denotes which language key will be used when generating documentation; ie: title*['en] will be promoted into 'title' field.

-- `oneOffSuppressionThreshold` (default 30)  enumerations with at least this many members will not be fully described; as they are too long to be useful.
-They may however be fully described in external documentation, see `externalDocs`
+- `oneOfSuppressionThreshold` (default 30)  enumerations with at least this many members will not be fully described; as they are too long to be useful.
+Click on the little red 'more...' to see all available values.
+See [Long Enumerations](#long-enumerations)

+- `parameterGroupCollapseThreshold` (default 6) parameter groups with more than this many members will be collapsed on initial display.
+Click on the group heading to expand.
+See [Large Parameter Groups](#large-parameter-groups)

 ## JSON Schema Const